-About the PI: Dr. Yue joined Northwestern University in July 2019, as the founding director of the Center for Cancer Genomics at the Robert H. Lurie Comprehensive Cancer Center and Associate Professor in the Department of Biochemistry and Molecular Genetics.
-Previously, he was an associate professor at the Pennsylvania State University and director of Bioinformatics Division at the Penn State Institute for Personalized Medicine.
+About the PI: Dr. Yue is the founding director of the Center for Cancer Genomics at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, director of the Center for Advanced Molecular Analysis at Northwestern Institute for Augmented Intelligence in Medicine, and the Duane and Susan Burnham Professor of Molecular Medicine.
+He is a tenured Associate Professor in the Department of Biochemistry and Molecular Genetics, and the Department of Pathology.

-About the lab: Our lab is located in the new 12-story Simpson Querrey Biomedical Research Center at Northwestern University Feinberg School of Medicine.
+About the lab: Our lab is well-versed in both computational biology and functional genomics.
+It is located in the new 12-story Simpson Querrey Biomedical Research Center at Northwestern University Feinberg School of Medicine.
 Right now, we have one Principal Investigator, one assistant professor, four postdoc fellows, and 10 graduate students.
 Half of the people in the lab come from genetics background and the other half were trained in bioinformatics/computational biology.

 Training record: Our lab has graduated seven Ph.D. students and each of them has at least one first-author publication upon their graduation in journals such as Genome Research, Nature Communications, or Nature Genetics.
 Two of them continued their training in Md/PhD program; the rest of them either joined pharmaceutical companies or pursue postdocs.

 |1.||We will be co-leading the IGVF consoritum Data Coordination and Administrative Center with Dr. Ting Wang from WashU.
 The IGVF consotium consists of 30 US insitutes and NHGRI/NIH will provide approximately $185 million over the next five years.More about IGVF Consortium.|